slackapi/deno-slack-sdk/docs/functions-suggestion-handlers.md

 before you can add interactivity handlers like Block Kit Suggestion Handlers to them.
 Make sure you have followed our [Functions documentation][functions] and have a function in your app ready that we can expand with interactivity.
-Familiarity with the [Block Kit Actions Handlers](./functions-action-handlers.md) would be a huge plus as the handling Block Kit Actions and handling Block Kit Suggestions is practically identical.
+Familiarity with the [Block Kit Actions Handlers][action-handlers] would be a huge plus as the handling Block Kit Actions and handling Block Kit Suggestions is practically identical.

 As part of exploring how Block Kit Suggestion Handlers work, we'll walk through an example that posts an inspirational quote.
 A user would trigger our app's function,